-To make an already difficult situation a little easier, both parents can agree to certain tenets for the exchange.
+To make an already difficult situation a little easier, both parents can agree to certain tenets for the exchange or visits.

 One of the most important rules is consistently being on time.
 The site CustodyZen.com explains why this little thing can become such a big deal.

 “Situations such as traffic congestion will happen from time-to-time, making a parent late for an exchange.
 But when one parent is consistently late it can be disrespectful to the other parent.
 Furthermore, it can be very stressful for the children and escalate conflict.
 Repeated tardiness to custody exchanges may result in legal consequences such as being found guilty of custodial interference, a crime in many states.”

 Another ground rule can be that one parent remains in the car or at a distance during the exchange if meeting face-to-face will create a quarrel.
 Again from Custody Zen, “Depending on the amount of conflict, driving to custody exchanges can often…escalate a parent's frustration.
 If one parent remains in the car the other can assist with transferring the kids to the other vehicle.”

 At the DuPage County Family Center, the exchanges and visits are monitored and documented in a neutral report provided to the court, attorneys, and parents.